-The purpose of the Executive Risk Management Committee is to assist and support the Board and the Audit and Risk Committee in its oversight of the Group's systems of risk management and internal control.
+The purpose of the Group's Executive Risk Management Committee is to assist and support the Board and the Audit and Risk Committee in their oversight of the Group's systems of risk management and internal control.

 Membership of the Committee comprises the CEO, CFO, the Director, Risk and Internal Audit, the General Counsel and the Director of Security.